GeWu-Lab/PSTP-Net/README.md

 ## Acknowledgement

-his research was supported by Public Computing Cloud, Renmin University of China.
+This research was supported by Public Computing Cloud, Renmin University of China.